 Seed Funding Guidelines

-- Relevance: To promote early engagement of clinicians in defining areas of significant unmet clinical need, particularly those in which leading-edge engineering and IT expertise is required to tackle the challenge
+- Relevance: To promote early engagement of clinicians in defining areas of significant unmet clinical need, particularly those in which leading-edge engineering, IT and Design expertise is required to tackle the challenge.

 Implementation of MIME Seed fund